We compiled a list of good-value, cheap restaurants in Budapest where you can eat local, tasty food without having to dig deep in your pocket.

 For quick eats also try one of Budapest’s numerous shopping malls; they usually have a separate food court offering various cheap meals.

-Subway Sandwiches has recently opened a few bars in Budapest: Károly körút 5., VII district, Váci utca V. distict, in Mammut Shopping Mall (M2 metro Széll Kálmán tér, trams 4, 6 Széna tér).
+Subway Sandwiches have a few bars in Budapest: Károly körút 5., VII district, Váci utca V. distict, in Mammut Shopping Mall (M2 metro Széll Kálmán tér, trams 4, 6 Széna tér).